isomerpages/moe-tanjongkatongsec/pages/Principal’s Honours List.md

  **Approach**

-The Principal’s Honours List students are determined after the final-year examinations at the end of each academic year.
-Eligibility is determined based on the combined marks for all subjects taken in the academic year.
+<p style="text-align: justify;">The Principal’s Honours List students are determined after the final-year examinations at the end of each academic year.
+Eligibility is determined based on the combined marks for all subjects taken in the academic year.</p>

-Each level of PHL will be also have macro-thematic approach to ensure spiraling growth of our PHL students.
+<p style="text-align: justify;">Each level of PHL will be also have macro-thematic approach to ensure spiraling growth of our PHL students.</p>

 Da Vinci and Einstein 2+ Programmes – Research and Inquiry